Dental Bridge at Sweet Water Dentistry

 The imbalance caused by missing teeth can also lead to gum disease and temporomandibular joint (TMJ) disorders.
 A bridge is fabricated by reducing the teeth on either side of the missing tooth or teeth by a preparation pattern determined by the location of the teeth and by the material from which the bridge is fabricated.
 In other words, the abutment teeth are reduced in size to accommodate the material to be used to restore the size and shape of the original teeth in a correct alignment and contact with the opposing teeth.
 These teeth, called abutments, serve as anchors for the bridge.
 A replacement tooth, called a pontic, is attached to the crowns that cover the abutments.
 Porcelain or ceramic bridges can be matched to the color of your natural teeth.

-If you think you may be in need of a bridge or crown come see us at SweetWater Dentistry!
-We would love to make you apart of our family!
-If you have any further questions please visit the website:
+If you think you may need a bridge or crown come see us at SweetWater Dentistry!
+We would love to make you a part of our family!
+If you have any further questions please visit the website:www.sweetwaterdentistry.net

 Or let us contact you!